salvedojuliao/course-vue/Time02/notes.md

 - I can vue in TWO MAIN WAYS
   1. Vue can be used to CONTROL PARTS of HTML pages or entire pages ('Widget approach')
-  2. Vue can also be used to CONTROL THE ENTIRE FRONTEND of a web application (Single-Page-Application (SPA) approach), here Vue tales over and contols the UI.
+  2. Vue can also be used to CONTROL THE ENTIRE FRONTEND of a web application (Single-Page-Application (SPA) approach), here Vue takes over and contols the UI.

 ## 4. Exploring Vue Alternatives